persteenolsen/django-pythonanywhere/README.md

 - Download the Python extension for Visual Studio Code which automatically include the Pylance extionsion
 - Download / fork this Django Starter Website from my GitHub
 - Create the virtual envirement ".venv" for the Django Web App by Powershell or by VS Code
-- Virtual Enviroment by VS Code: "View - Command Palette - Python Create Enviroment"
+- Virtual Enviroment by VS Code: "View - Command Palette - Python Create Environment"

 ## Install with Python commands by Powershell locally at Windows 10